Jaani Dushman: Ek Anokhi Kahani: Plot

 Atul and his friends, with the help of their Principal Joseph (Raj Babbar), a professor of parapsychology, summon Divya's ghost.
 They try to reason with Divya, explaining that they had never called her to the fort after she initially declined.
 However, she refuses to believe their innocence.
 The principal gives the group necklaces with higher powers and assures them that they cannot be harmed by supernatural forces when they are wearing the necklace.
 Atul, an atheist, doesn't believe this.
-However, when he is attacked by Kapil, he realizes he survived because the necklace was stuck on his hand.
+However, when he is attacked by Kapil, he realizes he survived because the necklace was stuck in his hand.
 Later, Kapil impersonates Nita and badly injures Atul but couldn't kill him.
 He ends up in a coma.

-Divya then enters Prem's body and kills his nemesis Ashok.
+Divya then enters Prem's body and kills his nemesis, Ashok.
 Prem is immediately arrested but could be set free based on Rashmi's false statement, which she is willing to give because she was also in love with Prem.
-However, Divya enters Rashmi's body and accuses Prem of the murder in court.
+However, Kapil shapeshifts into Rashmi and accuses Prem of the murder in court.
 A distraught Prem is sentenced to be hanged to death by the court.

 Preeti's father wants her to marry his friend's boxer son Raju instead of Vijay.
 Her father and Raju collude and decide that Raju will kill Vijay in a boxing match to remove him from the picture.
 Divya enters Raju's body and almost knocks out Vijay.
 But the principal notices this and uses his paraphernalia to block Divya's presence.
 Divya doesn't let Kapil interfere, and Vijay knocks out Raju.
 Divya stopped Kapil as she wants to be the one killing Vijay since he was the one who informed her of the time to arrive at the fort that night.
-She exacts her revenge by entering Vijay's body, who jumps off the terrace and dies.
+She exacts her revenge by entering Vijay's body, which leads him to jump off the terrace and dies for accident.

+Preeti informs Vivek of Vijay's death.
 The death of all his friends scares Vivek, who calls Karan to return to Mumbai to protect him.
-Before Karan could arrive home, Kapil impersonates him and stabs Vivek, but couldn't kill him.
+Before Karan could arrive home, Kapil impersonates their college principal and tells him to throw off the locket, he then tries to kill him but scares him off.
+Kapil then impersonates Karan and stabs Vivek, but couldn't kill him after noticing Karan's arrival.
 Kapil escapes and a confused Karan is arrested after Vivek accuses him of the stabbing.
-Atul comes out of a coma and escapes the hospital with Vivek, who also recovered at the same hospital to kill Kapil.
+Atul comes out of a coma and escapes the hospital with Vivek, who also recovered at the same hospital.
 Atul is stabbed by Kapil while trying to save Vivek.
 Kapil then goes after Vivek.
 Atul, unable to destroy Kapil or save Vivek's life, goes to the principal and begs him to save Vivek's life.
 Atul then dies due to blood loss from his injuries.